mikaponics/mikapod-storage/README.md

 2. Run our application.

     ```
-    cd ~/go/src/github.com/mikaponics/mikapod-storage
-    go run main.go
+    mikapod-storage
     ```

-4. You now should see a message saying ``Started storage service`` then the application is running.
+3. You now should see a message saying ``Started storage service`` then the application is running.

 ## License